erfianugrah/image-resizer-2/docs/development/transformService-refactoring.md

 - Modified `applyCloudflareCache` usage to use the injected `CacheService` instead of the utility function
 - Added graceful fallback when `CacheService` is not available

+### 5. Debug Service Integration

+We've improved the integration with `DebugService`:

+- Moved `PerformanceMetrics` interface from debug.ts to services/interfaces.ts
+- Updated all imports of `PerformanceMetrics` to use it from its new location
+- Added re-export from debug.ts for backward compatibility
+- Updated index.ts to use `DebugService.setLogger` instead of `setDebugLogger` from debug.ts

-### 5. Remaining Dependencies
+### 6. Remaining Dependencies

 Based on our code analysis, we have successfully migrated the core application code to use the service-oriented architecture.
+All primary dependencies have been migrated to services:

+- ✅ debug.ts now uses CacheService instead of importing directly from cache.ts
+- ✅ index.ts now uses DebugService instead of importing from debug.ts
+- ✅ transform.ts now uses CacheService instead of importing directly from cache.ts

-The remaining dependencies on `transform.ts` are primarily in test files:
+The only remaining dependencies are in:

-- Tests files: Many test files still use the old utility functions
+- Test files: Many test files still use the old utility functions

 ## Next Steps